Nyvera/Nyvera.github.io/README.md

 ## 📱 Installation (as PWA)

-Open PrisimAI in Chrome, Edge, or Safari.
+Open Nyvera in Chrome, Edge, or Safari.

 Click the “Install App” prompt (or “Add to Home Screen” on iOS).